alexisstrat/unity-auto-statics-cleanup-generator/README.md

 `static readonly` fields are normally unreachable for cleanup (the generator can't reassign them).
 When the field type exposes a public parameterless `Clear()` method **and** the initializer is trivial (`new()`, `new T()`, `null`, `default`), the generator emits `field.Clear();` instead — empties the container in place while keeping the reference stable.
 Covers `List<T>`, `Dictionary<K,V>`, `HashSet<T>`, `Queue<T>`, `Stack<T>`, `ConcurrentDictionary<K,V>`, and any user wrapper with a matching `Clear()`.

 Non-trivial initializers like `new() { 1, 2, 3 }` are intentionally rejected (ASC002) because `Clear()` would empty the collection rather than restore the original elements — Unity's source generator treats this the same way.

+## Migrating to Unity 6.5+

+1. Upgrade the Unity Editor to 6.5+.
+2. **Delete `AutoStaticsCleanup.dll` from the project.** Otherwise the backport's analyzer continues to run alongside Unity's built-in one, producing its own diagnostics.
+Removing the DLL also stops the redundant source-generator passes — the emitted code is already gated out at compile time, but the per-keystroke symbol walks aren't.
+3. Optionally delete the user-side scaffolding files (`AutoStaticsCleanupAttribute.cs`, `NoAutoStaticsCleanupAttribute.cs`, `PlayModeScopeAutoCleanup.cs`, `PlayModeScopeAutoCleanupRegistrar.cs`).
+They compile to nothing under `#if !UNITY_6000_5_OR_NEWER`, so leaving them in is harmless.

 ## How it works